Two witnesses

 The two witnesses, as depicted in the Bamberg Apocalypse, an 11th-century illuminated manuscript.

 The two witnesses (δύο μάρτυρες) are two figures mentioned in Revelation 11:1-14.
 Some Christians interpret them as two literal prophets, such as Moses and Elijah or Saint Peter and Saint Paul.
 Others interpret them as symbols for a group or groups of people, such as the Christian church (one group) or the Jews and the Christians (two groups).
 Still others interpret them as a symbol of two concepts, such as the Torah and Nevi’im or the Old Testament and New Testament.
-The earliest interpretation of the two witnesses is that they are Enoch and Elijah, the only two that did not see death as required by the Scriptures.
+The earliest interpretation of the two witnesses is that they are Enoch and Elijah, the only two that did not see the death appointed to humans as stated in the Scriptures.
+(However, humans who are alive at the Second Coming of Christ are exempt from this general appointment of death.)
 Hippolytus of Rome is the first commentator to unambiguously present this view.